 Certain identifying or sensitive data elements are Masked in the release in order to protect personally identifiable information and allow for the linkage of data elements within the same file.

 Some data elements have been derived by CHIA from submission data elements or have been added to the database to aid in versioning and identifying claims (e.g. Unique Record IDs and status flags).
-Refer to the File Layout sections for detail
+Refer to the File Layout sections for detail.

 Section 2.0: MA APCD Data Collection Process